KutsynAndrey/2018_data_science_bowl_competition/README.md

   At line 30 you can change folder name for pre-trained model.
   After generating in each image folder in stage1_train appears folder *predict* with Dice coefficient and predicted mask.

 * **show_results.py** &mdash; script for displaying inputs and outputs of pre-trained model.
-Takes image size as argument
+Takes image size as argument.
+Use any button to skip image and "a" to close windows.
 * **trainer_functional.py** &mdash; script with U-net's up and down layers.
 Also contains metrics, such as IOU and Dice coefficient.
 * **trainer.py** &mdash; script for default training U-net model.
 Uses pre-defined augmentation that
 can be changed in *data_preprocessing.py* at line 108.
 Takes 4 arguments: *image size*, *number of epochs*, *batch_size*, *learning rate*.